s-zeid/note-tab/README.md

   This allows unsaved notes to be restored when you restart your browser.
 * Your notes stay on your device
   (unless your browser is set up to synchronize your browsing history).
-* You can customize the "New note" text by changing the `type=` parameter in the URL.
+* You can customize the "New note" text and file extension by changing the `type=` parameter in the URL.
 * You can copy a permalink to a note whether or not it has been saved.
 * Notes can be saved to and loaded from text files.
 * Notes can be printed through your browser's built-in print function.